nnhz/Coursework1_Carina/README.md

 # Coursework1_Carina

-This repository has the Android Studio project for the App and the files for Raspberry Pi (in Raspberry_Pi_Files folder).
+This repository is for Embedded Systems Coursework 1 Group Carina.
+Please see Raspberry_Pi_Files folder for script and supplemntary file for Raspberry Pi.
+Rest of the files in this repo are for the Android Studio project for the app.